Svxy/TCSM/docs/index.md

 <br>

-`TCSM` folder should have been successfully created, containing all the source files.
+The `TCSM` folder should have been successfully created, containing all the source files.

 <br>